rahimkhoja/BitcoinCash-Daemon-Deployment-CentOS7/README.md

 # NGINX-CERTBOT-CENTOS-7

-A simple bash script to deploy a Bitcoin Cash Daemon.
+A simple bash script to deploy a Bitcoin Cash Daemon on CentOS 7.
 (BCH)

 ### Table of Contents